maddinkunze/handcode/README.md

 ### Windows

 You should be simply able to run the `build.bat` script provided in the `build` subdirectory.
 Besides the libraries you installed for the project you need to install the required build libraries such as [cx_Freeze](https://cx-freeze.readthedocs.io/en/stable/).
-You can install all needed libraries using `uv pip install -r build\requirements.txt --python .venv\Scripts\python.exe`.
-Note, that you have to install the `requirements.txt` located within the `build` directory and you have to call `build.bat` with the virtual environment activated and whilst inside the `build` directory.
-The `--python .venv\Scripts\python.exe` flag ensures, that the build requirements are installed into the virtual environment and not into your global python installation; you may have to change the location of your venv executable.
+You can install all needed libraries using `uv sync --extra build --extra recommended`.
+Note, that you have to change the `--extra recommended` flag to reflect which models you want to include in your release (see [models](#models) for more information).

 For completeness, here is a complete rundown of what you need to do, to build HandCode for Windows:
 1. Follow instructions for installation (source code); verify that the program starts and works without problems
 2. Make sure, you are at the project root: `cd C:\path\to\handcode`
-3. Steps 4-5 are optional, if you have already installed the build tools in your virtual environment
-5. Install build requirements: `uv pip install -r build\requirements.txt --python .venv\Scripts\python.exe` (optional, if build tools are already installed in your venv)
+3. Install build requirements: `uv sync --extra build --extra recommended` (optional, if you have already installed the build tools into your venv)
-6. Activate virtual environment: `.venv\Scripts\activate`
-7. Go into `build` directory: `cd build`
-8. Start the build process: `build.bat` (this will take some time)
+4. Start the build process: `uv run build\build_win.py` (this will take some time)
-9. Follow the instructions during the build, they are required to minimize the build size
+5. Follow the instructions during the build, they are required to minimize the build size
-9. Optional: Package the built folder into a single zip file for distribution
+6. Optional: Package the built folder (located within `dist`) into a single zip file for distribution

 The provided script ([`build.bat`](build/build.bat)) will do the following:
 1. Build and bundle the software to the best of cx_Freeze's capabilities, see [cx_Freezes documentation](https://cx-freeze.readthedocs.io/en/stable/) and my [`build/setup.py`](build/setup.py) script for more information